Sahitya1707/Elevate-Athletes/Learning.md

 - **Defination** - JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 (Read More: https://medium.com/@maison.moa/using-jwt-json-web-tokens-to-authorize-users-and-protect-api-routes-3e04a1453c3e)

+# What is JWT made up of?

+- A JWT consists of three parts:

+  **Header:** Metadata about the token.
+  **Payload:** Data to be encoded (not for sensitive information).
+  **Signature:** Created from header, payload, and a secret server key.

+      - The header and payload are plain text, but the signature verifies their authenticity.
+Sensitive data should never be stored in a JWT.

 # To set up the backend for web site application, I have installed the following dependencies:

 - **cors**: A package for enabling Cross-Origin Resource Sharing (CORS) to allow resources to be shared between different origins.